menu

 Demographics

-Akron is a very ethnically-diverse town.
+Akron is an extremely ethnically-diverse town.
 The people who call Akron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Akron residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Akron include English, Irish, Dutch, Yugoslavian, and Other West Indian.
+Important ancestries of people in Akron include Irish, English, German, Dutch, and Yugoslavian.

 The most common language spoken in Akron is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Arabic.

 Notable & Unique Neighborhood Characteristics